How Much Bleach to Add to Pool to Make Swimming Safe?

 Let’s say your kiddie pool is a circular one with a diameter of 4 ft and 2 ft in depth.
 The counting will be 3.14 x 42 x 2: 4 = 25.12 ft cubic.
 Then, to turn it into volume in gallons, multiply that number by 7.48; hence, it is ~188 gallons.

-To count how much bleach you need to add, remember that bleach measurement: 1/8 cups of bleach per 100 gallons of water.
-To ease your counting, you can round 188 gallons to 200 gallons, which means you’ll need two times from 1/8 cups, which is ¼ cups of bleach.
+To count how much bleach you need to add, remember that bleach measurement: 1/8 cup of bleach per 100 gallons of water.
+To ease your counting, you can round 188 gallons to 200 gallons, which means you’ll need two times 1/8 cup, which is ¼ cup of bleach.

-How Much Liquid Bleach to Add to Pool
+How Much Liquid Bleach to Add to the Pool

-In general, liquid bleach usually contains around 5.25% – 6.00% of sodium hypochlorite – the active ingredient of bleach.
+In general, liquid bleach usually contains around 5.25% – 6.00% sodium hypochlorite – the active ingredient of bleach.
 The aforementioned counting was based on this, too, so you don’t need to find the other resources again to count how much bleach to use in the pool.
-However, you may be confused about how much liquid bleach is equal to a cup.
+However, you may be confused about how much liquid bleach equals a cup.

 A cup is equal to 240 milliliters.
 Hence, if you are talking about counting a hundred-gallon liquid bleach measurement, it will make 1/8 cup bleach equal to 30 milliliters.
 For liquid measures, 30 milliliters equal to 2 tablespoons (US measures).